Protect Our Environment from Overdevelopment

 Preserve the Environment and Our Bahamian Way of Life

-Yntegra/Rosewood Hotels’ plans to dredge coral reefs, seagrass meadows and sandbars in the North Bay would forever damage this unique marine ecosystem.
-This proposed megaresort, designed for hundreds of guests and staff, is far larger than any existing business in Central Exuma.
+Yntegra/Rosewood Hotels’ plans to dredge in areas with coral reefs and seagrass meadows would forever damage this unique marine ecosystem.
+This proposed resort, designed for hundreds of guests and staff, is far larger than any existing tourism development in Central Exuma.

-Yntegra’s plans—which keep changing—consistently call for extensive seabed dredging for shipping channels and 13 acres of excavation of two environmentally sensitive salt ponds.
+Yntegra’s plans, which keep changing, consistently call for extensive seabed dredging for a service dock and 13 acres of excavation of two environmentally sensitive salt ponds on Sampson Cay and the construction of a 390’ seawall at the opening of a pristine bay.
 The development also would direct commercial vessels through recreational waters used by kayakers, snorkelers and divers.
 Consequences include:

 • Seagrass and coral destruction